 - email producers with comments on their programmes

-- take and make opportunities to meet people working in radio - most love talking about programmes they have made.
+- take and make opportunities to meet those already working in radio - most people love talking about programmes they have made.

 As technology becomes ever more accessible, you may also be expected to demonstrate your interest in radio via a portfolio of 'user-generated content' such as podcasts, blogs and on sites such as Facebook, Twitter and YouTube.

-It is important that you get practical experience, which can be achieved through work with student, hospital or community radio.
+It's important that you get practical experience, which you'll be able to find through student, hospital or community radio stations.
 The BBC also offers a range of work experience programmes, which cover radio production and broadcast.
-Find out more at BBC Work Experience.
+Find out more at BBC Careers - Work Experience at the BBC.

 You could also try to establish industry contacts and make speculative applications for work experience and placements.
 Useful resources include: